Section: User Commands (1)

 Shows (in a separate window) the source code for the function

-Start the hat-detect browser in a new window, beginning with the currently
+Start the hat-detect browser in a new window, beginning with the numbered

-Start another hat-trail browser in a new window, beginning with the currently
+Start the hat-trail browser in a new window, beginning with the numbered

 - :observe [query]

-With no argument, an interactive hat-observe window is started with the
+With no argument, a new interactive hat-observe window is started for

-query.
-Given a query argument, the new window starts with a search
+the same traced program.
+Given a query argument, the new window starts

-for the given expression pattern before giving an interactive prompt.
+with an immediate search for the expression pattern before giving

 After resizing a window, use this command to inform the tool to detect

 the change in size, so that pretty-printing can fit the screen.